logologo

 Countries eligibleParticipating countries onlyAll nationalities

-Using the Youth Mobility Scheme as a Route to the UK Workforce
+Using the YMS as a route to the UK workforce

-Note: time spent on the Youth Mobility Scheme does not count towards the 5-year Skilled Worker ILR qualifying period.
-Your permanent residency clock starts only once you are on an ILR-qualifying route.
+One thing to watch: time on the YMS does not count towards the 5-year Skilled Worker ILR qualifying period.
+Your permanent residency clock starts only once you are on a qualifying route.

-Many YMS holders leave this too late.
-If you know you want to stay long-term, start job hunting with licensed sponsors six months before your YMS expires.
+If you know you want to stay long-term, start looking for licensed sponsors six months before your YMS expires.
+Many holders leave this too late.

-• Applying too early.
-Your visa starts on the grant date.
-If you apply 6 months before you plan to travel, you will use up leave before arriving.
+Applying too early is more common than you would think.
+Your visa starts on the grant date, not when you enter the UK.
+Apply 6 months early and you burn leave before you even arrive.
 Apply closer to your intended departure.

-• Thinking you can extend.
-You cannot.
-The Youth Mobility Scheme is a one-time, two-year grant with no extensions and no second applications.
-If you want to stay in the UK beyond that, you need to have switched to another visa route before your time runs out.
+You cannot extend this visa.
+The YMS is a one-time, two-year grant with no extensions and no second applications.
+If you want to stay in the UK beyond that, you need to switch to another visa route before your time runs out.

-• Not having the £2,530 savings for the full 28-day period.
-Dipping below the required balance at any point during the 28-day window may lead to a refusal.
+• The £2,530 savings must be held for the full 28 consecutive days.
+Dipping below the threshold at any point during that window can lead to a refusal.

-• Missing the age cutoff.
-The age limit is assessed on the date you apply, not the date you travel or the date your visa starts.
+• The age limit is assessed on the date you apply, not the date you travel or your visa start date.

-• Bringing dependants.
-Children and partners cannot join you on a Youth Mobility Scheme visa.
-If your family situation changes during the visa, take immigration advice.
+• Children and partners cannot join you on a YMS visa.
+If your family situation changes during the visa, get immigration advice.

 Which countries can apply for the UK Youth Mobility Scheme?

-Participating countries include Australia, Canada, New Zealand, Japan, South Korea, Hong Kong, Taiwan, India (limited quota), Uruguay, Iceland, Andorra, San Marino, Monaco, and Argentina.
-The list is updated periodically as the UK government negotiates bilateral arrangements.
-Check the official gov.uk guidance for the current list.
+The current list includes Australia, Canada, New Zealand, Japan, South Korea, Hong Kong, Taiwan, India, Uruguay, Iceland, Andorra, San Marino, Monaco, and Argentina.
+India has a limited annual quota.
+New countries get added as the UK negotiates bilateral agreements, so check gov.uk for the latest version.

 What is the age limit for the Youth Mobility Scheme?